-You must sterilize the cutter since you have to insert it in your mouth.
+You must sterilize the cutter since you have to insert it into your mouth.
 Use antiseptics to clean it thoroughly.
 Also, wash your hand with soap properly.

 After that take a min to dry your hand and the cutter.
-But, don’t wait too long, as germ will attack them again.
+But, don’t wait too long, as germs will attack them again.

 3. Cut the wire holding by hand.

-Take the nail clipper on your dominant hand and hold the base of the wire with your other hand.
+Take the nail clipper in your dominant hand and hold the base of the wire with your other hand.
 Do the procedure in front of a mirror.

 However, if you can’t do it on your own, ask your friends or family member to cut the wire.
 Guide him or her as we have discussed here.

 But, if you fail to cut it perfectly and it hurt you, make an appointment with the orthodontist to solve the problem.